 If you’re planning a trip to the Great Smoky Mountains National Park, you’ve probably read all the articles out there about where to find the best cabins to rent, the best places to hike, bike and take pictures, and probably a million other activities that you can do while you’re in Gatlinburg, Pigeon Forge, Sevierville or Townsend.
-You probably have planned out your entire trip, including where you’ll eat breakfast, lunch, and maybe even dinner for every day of your trip.
+You probably have planned out your entire trip.
+This includes where you’ll eat breakfast, lunch, and maybe even dinner for every day of your trip.

 So here you are, thinking you’ve considered of everything.
 What a lot of people don’t realize is that the Great Smoky Mountains has a full, rich history of myths; some that have originated from the Cherokee, some that have simply been passed down from generation to generation.

 Why is it important for you to know about these myths and legends?
 Well, you wouldn’t want to pick up a hitch hiker and find out she’s a ghost, now would you?
 This leads to the first of the legends….

 Roaring Fork’s Lucy:

 When you’re driving around the Roaring Fork, and it’s dark out, and it’s cold, and you see a pretty girl on the side of the road, your first instinct might be to stop and ask if she’s alright, find out what she’s doing out there alone, and probably a dozen other questions.
 The first question you should ask though is if her name is Lucy.